The International Fund for Public Interest Media aims to enable global media markets to work for democracy.

 Founders & funders

-The International Fund's 2022 annual report provides an overview of its progress over the past year as it prepares to launch in 2023.
+The International Fund's 2023 annual report provides an overview of its progress during its initial operational phase.

 Your cookie settings